A full spectrum of services for low- and high-risk pregnancies, from prenatal care to labor and delivery

 Get expert care and support to help keep you and baby safe when you’re at risk for preterm birth or labor at one of the UW Medicine Maternal Fetal Medicine Clinics.
 You’ll receive early evaluation and treatment, as well as counseling about preventing premature births and managing their special challenges.

 Breastfeeding provides the best possible nutritional start for your baby’s new life outside the womb.
 While breastfeeding is instinctive for many new moms and babes, learning it may take time for others.
 Our internationally board-certified lactation consultants (IBCLCs) help encourage and teach this important new bond between you and baby.
-We value breastfeeding so much that Northwest Hospital, UW Medical Center, and Valley Medical Center became recognized as Baby-Friendly Hospitals by the World Health Organization and the United Nations Children’s Fund.
+We value breastfeeding so much that UW Medical Center - Northwest, UW Medical Center, and Valley Medical Center became recognized as Baby-Friendly Hospitals by the World Health Organization and the United Nations Children’s Fund.
 That means when you receive maternity care at our hospitals, you can be confident that breastfeeding is a priority and your caregivers are here to help you succeed.

 From uncomplicated natural births assisted by midwives to specialized maternity care for high-risk pregnancies, you'll have your choice of full-spectrum childbirth services from UW Medicine.
 Your care team is committed to supporting the birth plan you desire while ensuring the safest delivery for your baby.